Source code

 GCVector<InstanceElemSegment, 0, SystemAllocPolicy>;

-// DataSegmentEnv holds the initial results of decoding a data segment from the
+// DataSegmentRange holds the initial results of decoding a data segment from

-// bytecode and is stored in the ModuleEnvironment during compilation.
-When
+// the bytecode and is stored in the ModuleMetadata.
+It contains the bytecode

 //

-// When a DataSegment is "passive" it is shared between a wasm::Module and its
+// A DataSegment that is "passive" is shared between a ModuleMetadata and its

 // wasm::Instances.
 To allow each segment to be released as soon as the last